Terrier-Tech/tuff/README.md

 ## Usage

-Tuff has *no dependencies* dependencies and can be integrated into any new or existing Typescript project.
+Tuff has *no dependencies* and can be integrated into any new or existing Typescript project.

 ### Parts